Create and Manage Email Campaigns

 Admins can choose to send emails to all members and/or contacts.
 Moreover, you can send to specific group members, add new recipients manually, or from a previously-created distribution list, all with only a few clicks.
-There are five ways to add recipients:
+There are different ways to add recipients:

 Note: Email credits do not roll over to the next month.

 Pro and Premium subscriptions

 A Smart List is a distribution list populated by dynamic queries based on member actions and statuses.
 For example, Smart Lists can be created based on a group’s member levels, or those who’ve RSVP’d to an event.

 - In Step 2.
 Recipients of building your email campaign, select Use a Smart List